delucis/github-to-linear/README.md

 - Set the default team and assignee to use when creating a new Linear issue.
 - Show a link to an existing Linear issue instead of the “Add to Linear” button when one exists.
+- Show a detailed card for an existing Linear issue in the sidebar of GitHub issues and PRs.

 #### How to authenticate with Linear